4 Linear regression

 5. Calculate the slope and intercept of the linear regression the data with \(H\) as the explanatory variable.

-The (linear) correlation of a dataset of pairs of data values (X,Y) is:
+Definition 4.2 The (linear) correlation of a set of two paired variables (X,Y) is:

 \[ r = \frac{Cov(X,Y)}{\sqrt{{Var(X)}{Var(Y)}}} = \frac{Cov(X,Y)}{\sigma_X \sigma_Y} \]

-If the two variables are identical, \(X=Y\), then the covariance becomes its variance \(Cov(X,Y) = Var(X)\) and the denominator also becomes the variance, and the correlation is 1.
+If the two variables are identical, \(X=Y\), then the covariance becomes its variance \(Cov(X,X) = Var(X)\) and the denominator also becomes the variance, and the correlation is 1.
 This is also true if \(X\) and \(Y\) are scalar multiples of each other, as you can see by plugging in \(X= cY\) into the covariance formula.
-The opposite case if \(X\) and \(Y\) are diametrically opposite, \(X = -cY\), which has the correlation coefficient of -1.
+On the other extreme, if \(X\) and \(Y\) are negative multiples of each other, \(X = -cY\), the pair is called anti-correlated and has the correlation coefficient of -1.
 All other cases fall in the middle, neither perfect correlation nor perfect anti-correlation.
-The special case if the two variables are independent, and thus their covariance is zero, has the correlation coefficient of 0.
+The special case if the two variables are independent (which we will properly define in the next chapter) their covariance is zero and the correlation coefficient is also zero.

 This gives a connection between correlation and slope of linear regression: